haku/Morrigan/README.md

 The compiled-in player depends on VLC.
 On Debian / Ubuntu try `apt install vlc libvlc-dev libvlccore-dev`.
 See https://github.com/caprica/vlcj for more.

+Transcoding require ffmpeg (and ffprobe) to be installed and on PATH.

 Licence
 -------